 When to send: Within 48 hours of any belt promotion test

-Who it goes to: Parents of promoted students (and directly to the student if they’re 13+)
+Who it goes to: Parents of promoted students, or directly to adult students

-Why it works: Belt promotions are the most emotionally significant moment in a student’s martial arts journey.
-A personal acknowledgment — from you, not from “the team” — turns that moment into a memory.
-Families who receive this kind of note are more likely to continue training and more likely to refer new students.
+Why it matters: Belt tests are the most emotionally meaningful moment in a student’s martial arts journey.
+A personal note from the school owner, not from “the team” or an automated system, turns that moment into a memory.
+Families who receive this kind of message stay enrolled longer and refer more students.

 [Student Name] earned their [Belt Color] belt — here's what that meansBig news about [Name]'s progress at [School Name][Name] passed their belt test — we wanted you to hear it from us